kkrings/crspectra/README.rst

 in ``GeV^-1 m^-2 s^-1 sr^-1``.
 The uncertainties describe the lower and upper
 uncertainty relative to the flux.

-Data from the `external database`_ can be requested via:
+Data from CRDB can be requested via:

 .. code:: python

    spectrum = crspectra.from_external("AMS-02")

+Note that CRDB also provides the papers that should be citied.

 The following plot was created using this package; see the `example`_ *Jupyter Notebook*: